GnuThe2nd/mad-mage-puzzle-door/README.md

 ## The story of how it came to be

-I have been a DM since 2019 and had been wanting to run "Waterdeep: Dungeon of the Mad Mage" for my group for a while, combined with "Keys From the Golden Vault".
-I told my players that this would be a stealthy heist campaign and they all made fragile characters, with great out of combat utility but little combat power.
+I have been a DM since 2019 and wanted to run "Waterdeep: Dungeon of the Mad Mage" for my group.
+In combination with "Keys From the Golden Vault", I planned it as a stealthy heist campaign, yet failed to realise that the all players would make fragile stealthy characters, with great utility but little combat power.
 Now, for those who don't know, the Mad Mage's Dungeon is not exactly what anyone would call "safe".
-Thus it came apparent to me, that my players would most likely try to sneak through the entire thing, with zero to non interraction with any of the cool stuff.
+Thus it came apparent, that my players would most likely try to sneak through the entire thing, with zero to non interraction with any of the cool stuff.
+So I put my brain to work.

 My plan was simple: Every level of the Undermountiain would have a "puzzle" door that requires a key to unlock it, and to get the keys, the players would have to explore all of the dungeon and possibly finish a heist.
 The first level was a blast and it seemed my idea worked out well.

 Some time after I was watching DoshDoshington's Factorio Space Exploration run on Youtube and thought that the alternate ending puzzle was very interresting and decided to adapt it to D&D. Sadly, Factorio requires the player to do 3D vector math and since my table harboured players with nonexsistant mathematical backgrounds...
 I ended up writing this project.

 In basic summery, I use a combination of Elder Runes and hexagons.
-There were exactly 9 Elder Runes, which made for a nice keydial and there were almost enought levels to build a nice pyramid out of the hexagons.
-So I went ahead with this small passion project and had fun doing it.
-Feel free to use this in your games, however you see fit.
+There were exactly 9 Elder Runes, which made for a nice keydial and there were almost enough levels to build a nice pyramid out of the hexagons.
+I went ahead with this small passion project and had fun doing it.

+Feel free to use this project however you see fit.

+Preview of the final program:
 ![Github Readme pyramid](https://github.com/user-attachments/assets/38209536-3dfe-47e4-9792-dc60a2386e50)
 ![Github readme keydial](https://github.com/user-attachments/assets/dcef43aa-44c0-4079-99c9-460843f3284c)